headzoo/react-moment/README.md

 #### Parsing Dates
 _parse={string}_

 Moment can parse most standard date formats.
 Use the `parse` attribute to tell moment how to parse the given date when non-standard.
+See the [Moment docs on parsing](https://momentjs.com/docs/#/parsing/string-format/) for more information.

 ```jsx
 import React  from 'react';